Sangay: Regional setting

+Formation

 Sangay developed in three distinct phases.
 Its oldest edifice, formed between 500,000 and 250,000 years ago, is evidenced today by a wide scattering of material opening to the east, defined by a crest about 4000 m high, pockmarked by secondary ridges; it is thought to have been 15–16 km in diameter, with a summit 2 to 3 km southeast of the present summit.
 The curved shape of the remnants of this first structure shows that it suffered a massive flank collapse, scattering the nearby forest lowlands with debris and causing a large part of its southern caldera wall to slide off the mountain, forming an embayment lower on its slopes.
 This 400 m thick block, the best-preserved specimen of Sangay's early construction, consists of sequentially layered breccias, pyroclastic flows, and lahar deposits.
 Acidic andesites with just under 60% silicon dioxide dominate these flows, but more basic andesites can be found as well.

 Sangay's second edifice began to form anew after the massive sector collapse that damaged the first, being constructed between 100,000 and 50,000 years ago.
 Remnants of its second structure are within the southern and eastern parts of the debris from its first collapse; some remnants of the volcano lie to the west and north as well.
 Sangay's second structure is believed to have had an east-to-west elongated summit, and like its first summit structure, it suffered a catastrophic collapse that created a debris avalanche 5 km wide and up to 20 km in length.
 It was likely less voluminous than the volcano's first version, and its summit lay near Sangay's current summit.